-Codependency is when one person is so desperate to hold onto their partner that they go through painful, often dangerous lengths, to do so.
-Co-dependent symptoms include denial that there is something not quite right.
-This can be anything from being abused to ignoring the addiction your partner has.
-Instead of saying something in an assertive way, you might dance around problems or say nothing at all.
-What codependency is refers to behavioral problems that addicts commonly do and the people in their lives who engage and enable the habits.
-The term was originally labelled for alcoholism about 40 years ago.
-If you’re codependent and not addicted to anything, you will often be considered the enabler.
-While the addict continues to behave inappropriately, you may cover it up so you can maintain the image of a functional life to others.
-Codependent relationships can occur between a husband and wife or the whole family may become involved.
-Friends or coworkers may also become involved but usually, it’s hidden with the family dynamics.
+Codependency is when one person is so desperate to hold onto their partner that they go to painful, often dangerous lengths.
+Signs of a codependent relationship include denial that something is not quite right.
+This can be anything from being abused to ignoring an addiction your partner has.
+Instead of saying something assertively, you might dance around problems or say nothing.
+If you’re codependent and not addicted to anything, you may be an enabler.
+While the person struggling with addiction continues to behave inappropriately, you may cover it up to maintain the image of functional life to others.

-These are some of the common things people do when they’re in a codependent relationship.
-You may want to take a codependent quiz to know for sure.
+These are some of the common things you may do if you’re in a codependent relationship:

 - You let yourself be manipulated and controlled by someone else.